wezlemin/delta-docs/README.md

 Please be aware that this website is not exhaustive.
 Read the official Delta Docs if you cannot find what you are looking for here.

 ## What is Delta?
-[Delta](https://deltaexploits.gg) is a free developer tool for [Roblox](https://roblox.com) that can run most available Roblox scripts.
+[Delta](https://deltaexploits.gg) is a free developer tool for [Roblox](https://roblox.com) that can run most available Roblox Luau scripts.
 It supports Android and iOS devices natively, as well as computers via emulators.
 Delta is not a virus, but it may be flagged by security tools such as [VirusTotal](https://virustotal.com) or [Triage](https://tria.ge/) as a Trojan due to its behavior.

 It is usually undetected, meaning the risk of a Roblox account ban is low under normal circumstances.
 However, you can still be banned from specific games, especially if you use detected scripts that trigger a game's anti-cheat or honeypots.